ACRS Capacity Building Program

 A body of knowledge (BoK) is an industry-specific collection of knowledge, capturing the key concepts and information vital to the professionals and practitioners within that industry.
 An industry-first, the Road Safety BoK will comprise essential concepts, language, and evidence-based findings, compiled by leaders in the field.

-2. A transdisciplinary, accessible, affordable and self-paced online training module.
+2. A transdisciplinary online training module.

-3. A road safety education referral program.
+3. A register of endorsed road safety training programs.

-For those industry specialists looking to advance their formal learning, seek out post-graduate study opportunities or industry-specialist training, the ACRS will establish a training referral program, with links to quality, ACRS-endorsed universities and industry RTOs.
+For those industry specialists looking to advance their formal learning, seek out post-graduate study opportunities or industry-specialist training, the ACRS will establish a training referral program, with links to quality, ACRS-endorsed universities and industry courses.

 The final phase of the ACRS capacity building program is the implementation of a system of certification, to recognise professional learning and skills competency across the broader road safety profession.